kenwu565657/validator-spring-boot-starter-github-repo/README.md

-This repo is for a project which aim to provide support more readable validation message for hibernate validator, which include i18n error field name.
+This repo is for a project which aim to provide more readable validation message for hibernate validator, which include i18n error field name.
 Then, the project is packed as a spring-boot starter.
 ```java
 // This is the way to call the api